Search our directory

 Choosing your attorney is one of the most important steps you take in setting up an Enduring Power of Attorney.

-For a Personal Care and Welfare Attorney you may want to select someone who knows you well and who you can rely on to respond to your preferences and so having your attorney living close by is helpful.
+For a Personal Care and Welfare Attorney you may want to select someone who knows you well and who you can rely on to respond to your preferences.
+They are required to encourage you to act on your behalf and participate in the community as much as possible, so having your attorney living close by is helpful.

 For your Property Attorney you should choose someone able to handle money matters easily and responsibly.
 There is a statutory requirement that your attorney maintain financial records and make these records available to any person you have stipulated should receive them.